Aerospacesmith/pxt-sparkbit/README.md

 **Parameters**
 * Input - the input number (1-8) where the angle sensor is attached to the Spark:bit.
-* Operand - the mathmatical comparison (equal to, not equal to, less than, lass than or equal to, greater than, greater than or equal to).
+* Comparison - the mathmatical operand (equal to, not equal to, less than, lass than or equal to, greater than, greater than or equal to).
 * Number - a number in degrees (`0-359`) to compare the angle sensor value against.

 **Example**